 To be admitted as a regular graduate student to a two-year Master’s program at NUST “MISIS”, an applicant must have earned a bachelor’s degree or its equivalent.

 Applicant must follow the general procedure outlined on the web-site.
-The deadline to submit application for Fall 2017 is July 20, 2017.
-However, international students are strongly encouraged to apply by May 10, 2017.
+The deadline to submit application for Fall 2019 is July 10, 2019.

 Admission is open to both Russian and international students and it includes a short individual online interview with professor Dmitri Shtansky (head of the program).
-Please see the Entrance Examination Content (147.1 КБ).
+Please see the Entrance Examination Content (147.1 KB).

 Graduate students will be

 - capable of working in both research laboratories and industry to solve various problems in the field of Inorganic Nanomaterials.

 - able to independently pursue specific objectives of research in the field of inorganic nanomaterials and to solve them with the help of modern equipment and information technology using the latest domestic and foreign experience.

 To graduate from the program, you must successfully complete 120 credit hours, including 74 credits from required and elective courses, 16 credits from research work, and 30 credits from the final examination and the thesis defense.
 Students will be enrolled for 30 credits per term.
 For a semester-by-semester breakdown of the course plan and course descriptions, please see full curriculum.